 Put-in-Bay News August 2018

-Sara Booker Sheehan was in Thailand traveling with her daughter Josie early this past month.
+BACK FROM THAILAND Sara Booker Sheehan traveled with her daughter Josie early this past month in Thailand.
 Knowing

-Sara, we’re sure she got a lot of interesting ideas to feed her creative talents.
+Sara, we’re sure she got a lot of exciting ideas to feed her creative talents.
 You can see some of her work at Local Color at the Keys.

-If you’re into Yoga, Beth Rickenbaugh is offering classes on Tuesdays from 3 to 4:30 p.m. and Wednesdays from noon to 1:30 p.m. at the Put-in-Bay Town Hall.
-For more information, give her a call at (440) 241-5485, or email her at firstname.lastname@example.org.
+YOGA CLASSES If you’re into Yoga, Beth Rickenbaugh offers Tuesdays from 3 to 4:30 p.m. and Wednesdays from noon to 1:30 p.m. at the Put-in-Bay Town Hall.
+For more information, call her at (440) 241-5485 or at firstname.lastname@example.org.

-Siblings Erika Suttmann Crossley (Put-in-Bay High School Class of 2001) and Louis Suttmann (Put-in-Bay High School Class of 2005) finished the 100km ultra-marathon we featured in a Put-in-Bay Gazette story recently.
+SUCCESSFUL!
+Siblings Erika Suttmann Crossley (Put-in-Bay High School Class of 2001) and Louis Suttmann (Put-in-Bay High School Class of 2005) recently finished the 100km ultra-marathon we featured in a Put-in-Bay Gazette story.
 The 26+ hour adventure challenged them in ways they did not expect.
-They would like to thank all those who supported their adventure.
-Erika lives in England and Louis lives in Austria.
+They would like to thank all those who supported their experience.
+Erika lives in England, and Louis lives in Austria.

-At the end of June, a young man visiting from India was drowned after he fell of the dock at the Put-in-Bay State Park.
+PUT-IN-BAY DROWNING At the end of June, a young man visiting from India drowned after he fell off the dock at the Put-in-Bay State Park.
 The man was no match for the big waves coming from the southwest.
-A few days earlier, a man drowns after falling from his boat at one of the Put-in-Bay Docks downtown.
-The family of a man traumatically injured in a fight at the Jet Express Dock in September 2016 is suing the owner of the Jet Express, his son and the Jet Express.
+A few days earlier, a man drowned at one of the Put-in-Bay Docks downtown after falling from his boat.
+The family of a man traumatically injured in a fight at the Jet Express Ferry Dock in September 2016 is suing the owner of the Jet Express, his son, and the Jet Express.
 The family is alleging a variety of claims.
-The case was investigated, but according to reports, witnesses that night tell a variety of stories and no one has ever been charged.
+The case was investigated, but according to reports, witnesses that night tell various stories, and no one has ever been charged.

-Our Put-in-Bay News prediction for one year from now is that everyone is happy about “Christmas in July 2019 Canceled” because of the numerous law enforcement officers on the island this year scared everyone from coming back again.
+Our Put-in-Bay News prediction for one year from now is that everyone will be happy about “Christmas in July 2019 Canceled” because the numerous law enforcement officers on the island this year scared everyone from coming back again.